-I spotted a small orange-and-black butterfly in a patch of white clover.
+I spotted a small orange-and-black butterfly in a patch of white clover at our cabin in Pine County, MN.
 Most butterflies rarely sit for more than a few seconds; this one was an avid sunbather, fully opening its dark-spotted wings and resting on a clover bloom for several minutes.
 Its wing pattern indicated it was a type of crescent butterfly.

 Because of their similar appearance and habitat, crescents challenge us to identify them correctly, and this could have been either a pearl or northern crescent.
 Adults of both species nectar on white clover, asters, thistles and dogbane.
 Their brown, spiky caterpillars feed primarily on the leaves of asters, and they overwinter to become next spring’s first generation to take flight.